Block (meteorology)

 Blocks in meteorology are large-scale patterns in the atmospheric pressure field that are nearly stationary, effectively "blocking" or redirecting migratory cyclones.
 They are also known as blocking highs or blocking anticyclones.
 These blocks can remain in place for several days or even weeks, causing the areas affected by them to have the same kind of weather for an extended period of time (e.g. precipitation for some areas, clear skies for others).
 In the Northern Hemisphere, extended blocking occurs most frequently in the spring over the eastern Pacific and Atlantic Oceans.
-While these events are linked to the occurrence of extreme weather events such as heat waves, particularly the onset and decay of these events is still not well captured in numerical weather forecasts and remains an open area of research.
+While these events are linked to the occurrence of extreme weather events such as heat waves, the onset and decay in particular of these events is still not well captured in numerical weather forecasts.
+It remains an open area of research.